elkayem/ESP_NIXIE/README.md

 <img src="/images/IMG_1242.JPG" alt="Clock" width="320" height="240"> <img src="/images/settings.jpg" alt="Clock" width="185" height="240">

 This repository contains the code, and schematics for driving a Nixie tube clock with a NodeMCU 1.0 ESP8266 development board.
 STL files are also provided for a 3D printed case.
+Two variants of the PCB and 3D printed cases are available, a PCB and case without a colon separator circuit, and a PCB and case with a colon separator circuit.
+The code is the same, with a single #define statement that can be commented to compile the option without the separator circuit.

 Building a Nixie Clock is a time honored tradition among makers, and this is yet another DIY Nixie Clock project.
 This one is unique in a few respects: 1) it uses an ESP8266 development board as the microcontroller, allowing it to automatically sync its time to NIST over WiFi, and 2) it features a 3D printed frame and hand-solderable PCB.